Barik card

 Barik (Biscayan /eu/, "[contact]less") is a rechargeable contactless smart card, electronic money used for public transport in Biscay (Spain).

-It was launched on 2012 as successor of Creditrans travel card.
+It was launched in 2012 as successor of Creditrans travel card.
 It is available as a credit-card-sized card.

 Companies accepting Barik

 The card can be used on most Biscay public transportation.

 Railways

 All railway operators accept the Barik card: